capsule-corp-ternoa/ternoa-js/README.md

 1. Each Helper is composed of two functions

-- a `xxxxxxxx` varient that signs and submits the transaction, then returns the dedicated event.
+- a `xxxxxxxx` version that signs and submits the transaction, then returns the dedicated event.
-- a `xxxxxxxxTx` varient to create a unsigned and unsubmitted transaction hash.
+- a `xxxxxxxxTx` version to create an unsigned and unsubmitted transaction hash.

 2. We already cover the most common Ternoa pallets with ready to use pallets.
 However, all extrinsics can be triggered using a combination of generic blockchain helpers like `createTxHex`,`signTxHex`,`submitTxHex`, etc (check the Handlers Architecture in the next section for more info)